-At the college level, Section 504 of the Americans with Disabilities Act (ADA) replaces IDEA and is the law under which students with learning disabilities receive protection.
+At the college level, Section 504 of the Rehabilitation Act replaces IDEA and is the law under which students with learning disabilities receive protection.

 What does this mean in practical terms?
 It means in order to receive accommodations, college applicants must submit appropriate documentation to the college’s Office of Disability Services.
 It is at the discretion of the director of this office that accommodations are granted or denied.

 It also means that the onus of success suddenly shifts from the school to the student.
-Students are treated as adults and are expected to assume responsibility for getting their needs met.
+Students are treated as adults and expected to assume responsibility for meeting their needs.

 How to Qualify for Accommodations